 - Can we regenerate or repair myelin that has been destroyed by MS?

 - How does MS impact conception and pregnancy?

 - Is there a connection between glandular fever and MS?

 - How can we measure neurometabolics during the MS disease course?
 Can diet impact these neurometabolics and so the severity of MS symptoms?

 The brain is the most undiscovered organ in the body and I have always been driven to figure out things that I don't quite understand.
 Neuroscience has fascinated me since beginning my studies with describing pain pathways for my PhD.
 I then focused on the genetic condition myotonic dystrophy and the neurological impact of this disorder, which stimulated my interest in genetics and neurobiology of MS.

 What would be the ultimate goal for your research?

 - Neurologist with expertice in clinical trials, phase II-IV.
-All patients included in a large prospective data base with clinical details.
+All patients included in a large prospective data base that include 37 countries called MS Base with clinical details.
 Most patients have stored DNA, RNA and serum as well as yearly MRIs.